|Call for Papers|

 · Recent advances in open source Big Data platforms and tools

 · Business perspectives on Big Data ecosystem creation

 |All final submissions should be written in English with a maximum paper length of six (6) printed pages, see conference site for further instructions.

 Papers must be submitted through Easychair Submission Portal.

 Authors of accepted papers must register to the workshop through the conference registration page.
 The registration for IoT-Conference.org is a single package that includes both the main conference and workshop sessions (there is no reduced registration fee to attend just the workshop).

 Author Mandatory Registration

-Identify the presenter of the paper in EDAS.
-The presenter must register and pay the subscription fee for the GIoTS conference following the dates indicated at the GIoTS 2018 website.
-Your paper will not be included in the proceedings and in the final program if you are not registered for the conference and have not paid the fee by this date.
+Identify the presenter of the paper in Easychair.
+The presenter must register and pay the subscription fee for the IoT-Conference 2021 following the dates indicated at the Conference website.
+Your paper will not be included in the proceedings and in the final program if you are not registered for the conference and have not paid the fee.
 In case of approval of more than one paper, we kindly ask you to ensure that a different speaker is registered for the presentation of each individual paper.

 |Organised and Supported by:|